vuestorefront/vue-storefront/packages/core/docs/commercetools/getting-started.md

     }
 ```

-There is plenty of other configuration options and you can check them [here](./configuration.md)
+There is plenty of other configuration options, and you can check them [here](./configuration.md)

 ## Configuring other integrations

-Depending on the configuration and if you're using Enterprise version you could have additional integrations to set up.
-You will find their configurations in `middleware.config.js`
+Depending on the configuration and VSF version you use, you could have additional integrations to set up.
+You will find their settings in `middleware.config.js`